DaveGut/tpLink_Hubitat/README.md

 TP-Link TAPO device integration for Hubitat Environment.
 ## Initial Development.
 Need user feedback.

-### Not currently supported Wifi devices:
+### Wifi connected devices not currently supported:
+	a.
 Multi Device Outlets (P135, P300, P400M) .
 Will install as newWiFi device.
  		Need developerData to finish development.
+	b.
 Smart Cameras.
 Not in Support Plan.
+ 	c.
 Robot Vacuum Cleaner.
 Not in Support Plan.

-### Not currently supported Tapo Hub connected devices:
+### Tapo Hub connected devices not currently supported:
+	a.
 Remot Dimmer Switch (S200D).
 Will install as newWiFi device.
 Need developerData to finish development.
+ 	b.
 Switch (S210, S220).
 Will install as newWiFi device.
 Need developerData to finish development.
+  	c.
 TRV Device.
 Will install as newWiFi device.
 Need developerData to finish development.

 ## Documentation: